$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: A short summary of the paper

-To summarize: $2$-multitableaux of the same residue sequence $r(\cdot)$ represent 1:1 certain $\mathfrak{sl}_2$-webs, $2$-multitableaux represent 1:1 flows on these $\mathfrak{sl}_2$-webs and the degree of the $2$-multitableaux gives the weight of the flows.
-It follows from the middle and the right columns that one can hope to get information about dual canonical bases\footnote{For $\mathfrak{sl}_n$-webs a dual canonical basis in our notation is a ``good basis for $q\to 0$'' (positive exponent property).} and about $\mathfrak{sl}_n$-link polynomials using the left column.
-This is essentially what we show in Section~\ref{sec-tabwebs} and Section~\ref{sec-linkswebs} respectively.
+To summarize, $2$-multitableaux of the same residue sequence $r(\cdot)$ represent 1:1 certain $\mathfrak{gl}_2$-webs, $2$-multitableaux represent 1:1 flows on these $\mathfrak{gl}_2$-webs and the degree of the $2$-multitableaux gives the weight of the flows.
+It follows from the middle and the right columns that one can hope to get information about dual canonical bases (for $\mathfrak{gl}_n$-webs a dual canonical basis in our notation is a ``good basis for $q\to 0$'', i.e. having a positive exponent property) and about $\mathfrak{gl}_n$-link polynomials using the left column.
+This is what we show in Sections \ref{sec-tabwebs} and \ref{sec-linkswebs}.

-\subsubsection{A rough sketch of our approach: The categorified world}
+\subsubsection{A rough sketch of our approach: the categorified world}

+From the categorified viewpoint one can hope that the $n$-multitableaux framework can be used to define cellular bases (since they give rise to a method to obtain the indecomposable modules that decategorify to the dual canonical basis) and an explicit method to obtain the $\mathfrak{gl}_n$-link homologies.
+This is what we show in Sections \ref{sec-catpart1} and \ref{sec-catpart2}.